 - Video Game High School takes place in a world where eSports are bigger than the FIFA World Cup, and the titular school teaches students to play video games at a professional level.

 - In the Navy, sailors learn to sail aboard Training Ships.
-If you're thinking of writing about one and it isn't in space or otherwise not Like Reality Unless Noted, the real life "Ship Prefix" is...
+If you're thinking of writing about one, the real life "Ship Prefix" is...
 TS Name of Ship.
-Otherwise, feel free to use a Fantastic Ship Prefix.
+If it's in space or otherwise not Like Reality, Unless Noted, feel free to use a Fantastic Ship Prefix.

 - Most Universities that are well known for their prestige and/or zany student pranks.